staticka/staticka/README.md

 return $routes;
 ```

-There is a third parameter in the `Route` class wherein you could specify the view it should use.
+There is a third parameter in the `Route` class wherein you could specify the template it should use.
 It maps to the `index` file by default (the `index.blade.php`) from the `views` directory.

 **NOTE:** `/` is a special character that means it is the landing page of the site.